 This is recent.
 I’m still not sure how I feel, all told, but there a few things that I can share.

 The decision to drop your old life isn’t an easy one, and that means the desire to turn back is a tag-along.
 We don’t have to listen, but acknowledging that you want to run away is valuable.

 - Failing is kinda part of the deal, and that’s okay.

 Trite, no?
 We have to fail to learn why we failed to begin with, and programming encourages failure to a degree.
 How else can we discover what code is brittle or what design choices don’t make sense?
 I fail a lot and imagine it’ll keep on going that way, but that’s okay.
 You can’t shy away from it.

 - I’m still afraid, even in the face of achievement.

 The main difference now is I’ll be afraid of letting my new teammates down and letting myself down in the process.
 I want to be a great developer, you know?
 A smart one that puts out well-tested code, keeps learning, encourages people to do awesome things, and can help others grow all the while.
 That’s no small goal, I imagine, and that’s scary.
 Scary can sure be exciting, though :)

 If for any reason something in here resonates with you, please don’t hesitate to reach out to me.
-A DM on my Twitter is probably the easiest way.
-And while I can’t guarantee to be anything more than a sympathetic ear, listening is often enough to let a speaker clarify their feelings and maybe even temper their resolve.
+Hit me up on LinkedIn And while I can’t guarantee to be anything more than a sympathetic ear, listening is often enough to let a speaker clarify their feelings and maybe even temper their resolve.